 Standardized Data Representation

 RPC marshals the data to make a procedure call with a function name, parameter, and data.
 The marshaled data will be structured as an eXternal Data Representation (XDR) protocol which is documented in RFC 1832.
-The XDR format supports data types like integers, floating point numbers, strings, and different types to enhance data transmission seamlessly.
+The XDR format supports data types like integers, floating-point numbers, strings, and different types to enhance data transmission seamlessly.

-RPC also supports authentication the calling applications one system to the target function on the other system.
+RPC also supports authentication of the calling applications from one system to the target function on the other system.
 Authentication can run in several models.
 As an example, NFS operations authentication is done with the Linux user and group IDs for file server permission and authorization.